You can access the complete ORALL Handbook here.

 Section 2.
 Elections.

 (a) The Secretary shall prepare an official ballot including nominations by petition.
 A brief biographical sketch of each nominee shall appear on the ballot.
-By May 15th, the Secretary shall mail a copy of the ballot to each voting member of the Association.
-Ballots shall be marked, sealed in plain envelopes, and returned to the Secretary before June 15th.
+By May 15th, the Secretary shall distribute electronically a copy of the ballot to each voting member of the Association.
+Ballots shall be returned to the Secretary before June 15th.
 The candidates receiving the largest number of votes shall be declared elected and the results announced at the business section of the Annual Meeting.
-Where only one candidate is nominated for each office in one election, the Secretary need not mail a ballot but shall notify the membership of the results of the nomination process in the ORALL Newsletter.
+Where only one candidate is nominated for each office in one election, the Secretary need not distribute electronically a ballot but shall notify the membership of the results of the nomination process in the ORALL Newsletter.

 (b) All officers shall otherwise serve in office until their successor is chosen.

-(d) The group shall be empowered to adopt Bylaws for its own governance.
-These Bylaws shall not be in conflict with those of the Association and shall be submitted to the Bylaws and Guidelines Committee for approval.
+Each Group may adopt bylaws for its own governance.
+These bylaws shall not be in conflict with those of the Association and shall be submitted to the Bylaws and Guidelines Committee for approval.

 Section 1.
 Activities Restricted.